 Softwood or Hardwood Pellets?

-After watching quite a videos and articles on using wood pellets for growing mushrooms I did start to notice a trend.
+After watching quite a few videos and articles on using wood pellets for growing mushrooms I did start to notice a trend.
 There was a clear emphasis on using hardwood pellets and not softwood pellets.
 Now, most wood pellets are actually made from softwoods such as pine.
 Therefore I wanted to research a little bit more on why softwood pellets may not be suitable for growing mushrooms.

 Well, apparently pine has anti-fungal properties, so that’s obviously not ideal if you’re trying to grow mushrooms!
 Some articles stated it’s not impossible to ground mushrooms with softwood pellets, but the yields will certainly be affected.

 How to Prepare Wood Pellets for Growing Mushrooms

 After I became aware of the benefits of wood pellets as a growing medium for mushrooms I wanted to look more into the process.
 I became curious about what methods are used to prepare the wood pellets.
-I then came across the video below which is a great little DIY setup which shows how to do it:
+I then came across the video below which is a great little DIY setup that shows how to do it:

 The process shown in the video uses a standard 40lb bag of wood pellets, so its an easy process to replicate.
 The creator of the video has made themselves a very handy barrel tumble mixer.
 First, the full 40lb bag of wood pellets is emptied into the drum, followed by roughly 5 gallons of water.
 The operator then lightly mixes the wood pellets and water, leaves the mixture for around 20 minutes and repeats the process.

 Adding in the Mushroom Spawn